You want extended vehicle protection, but not with a company that’s going to fall short.

 Best Overall Provider: Endurance

 In our research, we found Endurance to be the most well-rounded extended warranty provider.
-There are a variety of coverage options available, ranging from bumper-to-bumper protection to powertrain coverage for your vehicle’s engine and transmission.
-For newer vehicles, plans pick up where the manufacturer’s warranty leaves off, and older vehicles are protected, too.
+There are a variety of coverage options available, ranging from bumper-to-bumper protection to powertrain warranty coverage for your vehicle’s engine and transmission.
+For new cars, plans pick up where the manufacturer’s warranty leaves off, and older vehicles are protected, too.
 Even if your car has more than 100,000 miles, you can gain peace of mind with a protection plan.

 The only way to find out if this provider will work for you is to receive a free quote and review the coverage.
 If you change your mind later, you can take advantage of the company’s 30-day money back guarantee.